schlick7/LuteForMobile/docs/stuff.md

 # Statistics Screen

 - When multiple languages are selected it should show a line for each language in the line graphs and a bar for each language in the bar graph.
+- Test fetching the data.
+Find out what information that we receive and how we receive it.
+Use 192.168.1.100:5001/stats to start.
-- Use Hive-ce on the backend.
+- Add Hive-ce as the cache/storage.
+- Compute 'missing' data and add to the cache/storage

 # Terms Screen

-Why isn't the buildrunner working for hive? add number of cached tooltips in () by clear cache button

 # Reader